-- That the Council investigate the possibility of providing Council support to United Utilities following Good Friday to tidy around the Rivington Pike area. - Work with partners to improve public transport links to the Rivington area to ease traffic problems. - That the traders be encouraged to remain open for business during the Christmas Light Switch on event. - That schools across the Borough be contacted at the start of the new school year, at the beginning of September to be involved in the Christmas Light Switch On.
+- That the Council investigate the possibility of providing Council support to United Utilities following Good Friday to tidy around the Rivington Pike area. - Work with partners to improve public transport links to the Rivington area to ease traffic problems. - That the traders be encouraged to remain open for business during the Christmas Light Switch on event. - That the schools across the Borough be contacted before the summer break to allow them to be more involved in the Christmas Lights Switch on event. - That Chorley Council consider working with partners like United Utilities to encourage the use of the locality for one off events.